- When is the application deadline?

 Do you guarantee residence for first year students?

 Yes.
-All incoming students are guaranteed a spot in residence if they pay their $100 registration deposit and their $500 housing deposit on time (both are due in May).
+All incoming students are guaranteed a spot in residence if they pay their registration deposit ($100 for Canadian citizens and permanent residents; $250 for international students) and their $500 housing deposit on time (both are due in May).
 For more information about housing, see the Residence FAQs at www.mta.ca/residence

 How do I apply for residence?